Bulldog: Other conditions

-Like all dogs, Bulldogs require daily exercise, which is often made difficult due to their breathing problems, hip dysplasia, and other health issues.
-If not properly exercised it is possible for a Bulldog to become overweight, which could lead to heart and lung problems, as well as stress on the joints.
+Over 80% of Bulldog litters are delivered by Caesarean section because their characteristically large heads can become lodged in the mother's birth canal and to avoid potential breathing problems for the mother during labour.

-Some individuals of this breed are prone to interdigital cysts—cysts that form between the toes.
-These cause the dog some discomfort, but are treatable either by vet or an experienced owner.
-Other problems can include cherry eye, a protrusion of the inner eyelid (which can be corrected by a veterinarian), allergies, and hip issues in older Bulldogs.
-The folds, or "rope", on a Bulldog's face should be cleaned daily to avoid infections caused by moisture accumulation.
-Some Bulldogs' naturally curling tails can be so tight to the body as to require regular cleaning and ointment.
-Due to the high volume of skin folds on the Bulldog's body, they have high prevalence of skin-fold dermatitis.
+A British study found demodicosis to be more prevalent in the Bulldog than other breeds.
+The overall prevalence was 1.5% in the breed compared to the 0.17% rate for all dogs.
+For dogs aged under 2 years, the prevalence was 3.6% compared to 0.48%.

-Over 80% of Bulldog litters are delivered by Caesarean section because their characteristically large heads can become lodged in the mother's birth canal and to avoid potential breathing problems for the mother during labor.
+The Bulldog is one of the two most commonly affected breeds for hiatal hernia.

 Controversies and legal status

 In January 2009, after the BBC documentary Pedigree Dogs Exposed, The Kennel Club introduced revised breed standards for the British Bulldog, along with 209 other breeds, to address health concerns.
-Opposed by the British Bulldog Breed Council, it was speculated by the press that the changes would lead to a smaller head, fewer skin folds, a longer muzzle, and a taller thinner posture, in order to combat problems with respiration and breeding due to head size and width of shoulders.
+Opposed by the British Bulldog Breed Council, it was speculated by the press that the changes would lead to a smaller head, fewer skin folds, a longer muzzle, and a taller thinner posture, to combat problems with respiration and breeding due to head size and width of shoulders.
 In 2019 the Dutch Kennel Club implemented some breeding rules to improve the health of the Bulldog.
 Among these is a fitness test where the dog has to walk 1 km (0.62 miles) in 12 minutes.
-Its temperature and heart rate has to recover after 15 minutes.
+Its temperature and heart rate have to recover after 15 minutes.

-In 2014, the Dutch government forbade breeding of dogs with a snout shorter than a third of the skull, including Bulldogs, a law which it began enforcing in 2019.
+In 2014, the Dutch government forbade the breeding of dogs with a snout shorter than a third of the skull, including Bulldogs, a law that it began enforcing in 2019.
 In 2022, the Oslo District Court made a ruling that banned the breeding of Bulldogs in Norway due to their propensity for developing health problems.
-In its verdict the court judged that no dog of this breed could be considered healthy, therefore using them for breeding would be a violation of Norway’s Animal Welfare Act.
+In its verdict the court judged that no dog of this breed could be considered healthy, therefore using them for breeding would be a violation of Norway's Animal Welfare Act.
+The ban on breeding Bulldogs was overturned by Norway's Borgarting Court of Appeal, which ruled that it was legal to breed English bulldogs in Norway.